m4rthaswur1d/crypto-arima/README.md

 ## Takeaway

 While short-horizon return prediction remains challenging in crypto markets, volatility dynamics exhibit stable and interpretable structure.
-This suggests that **risk modeling and regime awareness may be more informative than return forecasting alone**, particularly for portfolio construction and risk management applications.
+This suggests that risk modeling and regime awareness may be more informative than return forecasting alone, particularly for portfolio construction and risk management applications.

 ## Next Steps